 The Cornwall Chough Project

-In response to this event, three organisations, the RSPB, English Nature and the National Trust, formed the Cornwall Chough Project.
-A look-out and 24 hour surveillance of the nest site is organised to protect the choughs from any unwanted attention during the breeding season.
-The Cornwall Chough Project also keeps chough-watchers up to date with regular postings on its blog at http://www.cornishchoughs.org/
+In response to this event, three organisations, the RSPB, English Nature (Natural England), and the National Trust, formed the Cornwall Chough Project.
+A look-out and 24 hour surveillance of the nest site was organised to protect the choughs from any unwanted attention during the breeding season.

-Many of the watches are undertaken by local volunteers giving their time to support the choughs, including staff from Paradise Park where Operation Chough is based.
-Information is regularly exchanged between the Cornwall Chough Project and Operation Chough.
+Most of the watches were undertaken by local volunteers giving their time to support the choughs, including staff from Paradise Park where Operation Chough is based.
+Information was regularly exchanged between the Cornwall Chough Project and Operation Chough.

 Breeding records of Red-billed Choughs living wild in Cornwall